ECON 460

 Your summary statistics table should include data on all the variables used in your analysis.
 It should be nicely formatted (that goes without saying at this point).

-Your main regression table should report estimates of the causal impact of having a female head-of-state on beliefs about women politicians.
+Your regression tables should report estimates of the causal impact of having a female head of state on your outcome variables of interest (political attitudes in Table 2 and outcomes of your choice in Table 3).
 In addition to the independent variable of interest, you should include country and year fixed effects and cluster your standard errors at the country level.
-You should also control for age and educational attainment.
-Column 1 should look at the entire sample, Columns 2 and 3 should show separate results for men and women, and Columns 4 and 5 should show separate results for urban and rural areas.
+You should also control for respondent age, gender, and (optionally) educational attainment.

 Presentation